zeuslawyer/microservices-architecture-course/project1/README.md

 #### `Project 1`

 This is a made-from-scratch react front end, with multiple backend services (separated out to mimic microserves).
 The app is meant to simulate a blog/NewsFeed type scenario with Posts and Comments.
+It is **extremely** basic and crude, and only intended to illustrate the challenges in true production-grade challenges presented by microservices.

 - the `React` front end app is on port `3000`
 - the `Posts` service is on port `5001`.
 It receives posts and it emits events into the event bus.
 It also receives events from the event bus.